bytejutsu/report/part_2_understanding_web_applications/chapter_2_introduction_to_web_applications/5_application_server.md

 ## 2.5 Application Server

+**Application Server**: The term "application server" often refers to a server that can process business logic, not just serve static or dynamic content.
+While Apache and Nginx are not full-fledged application servers like some others (for example, Tomcat for Java or Unicorn for Ruby), they can handle some application server-like tasks.
+For example, with the right modules, Apache can process PHP, Perl, or Python code, and Nginx can process JavaScript or Lua code.
+However, for more complex tasks, they typically pass requests off to a separate application server or process manager (like PHP-FPM for PHP).

+So, while Apache and Nginx are primarily web servers, they can take on some of the roles of an application server depending on the configuration and use case.
+However, they are not typically classified as full-fledged application servers.

 {% hint style="working" %}

 Please note that an Application Server is broad term and its role depends on the framework or the script that is used on the server side.